 Teaching staff are qualified specialists noted for their positive commitment to our students’ interests.
 All departments are located in excellent accommodation and well-resourced with generous provision of materials and equipment.

-Students belong to caring Year groups of below 100 and 150 students, which are then sub-divided into smaller Tutor groups of 20.
-Every student has a personal tutor who supervises and takes an interest in his or her academic progress, co -curricular activities and sporting interests.
-Every Year group has its own common room for use at non-taught times with a study area and recreational facilities.
+Students belong to caring year groups of below 100 and 150 students, which are then sub-divided into smaller tutor groups of 20.
+Every student has a personal tutor who supervises and takes an interest in their academic progress, co-curricular activities and sporting interests.
+Every year group has its own common room for use at non-taught times with a study area and recreational facilities.

 We believe that common sense and courtesy lie at the heart of pastoral care.
 We stress self-discipline and high standards of personal conduct.
 We aim to provide a relaxed but purposeful environment; a culture in which all feel at ease and are ambitious to achieve their best.

 All parents receive regular reports on their child’s progress.
-All students are attached to one of six Houses and challenge for the House Trophy, a competition involving around 50 events over the whole School year.
-The Houses are run ‘for the students by the students’ in events including the performing arts, intellectual and creative challenges, as well as team, individual, minor and water sports.
+All students are attached to one of six Houses and compete for the House Trophy, which involves around 50 events over the whole school year.
+The Houses are run ‘for the students by the students’ and events are themed around the performing arts and intellectual and creative challenges, as well as team, individual, minor and water sports.
 Everyone takes part and there are many opportunities for students to develop their organisational and leadership talents.